gbraad/mscrolls-brahman/ifi/ifi.md

 Arguments passed are from the original invocation (if any).

 Additionally, the argument `-e <json>` will be included in order to send the back-end necessary information it needs to start up.
-In theory, this can be _any_ allowable _request_ json, but in practice it will be limited to the following terms;
+This can be _any_ allowable _request_ json, and is likely to contain:

 * `configdir`
 * `datadir`
 * `story`
+* `randomseed`

 See the _requests_ section for description of these terms.

+After calling `start`, the host will call `eval` with additional `json` _before_ any `command`.
+This allows the back-end to perform a secondary startup, before producing output.

+For example, the first `eval` may contain a `loaddata` request so that the game can continue from a save.